hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

 Further information on locating OMIS IDs and their relationship to VM types and regions can be found in the Outscale Documentation [reference](https://wiki.outscale.net/display/EN/Official+OMIs+Reference).

-## Accessing the Instance to Debug
+## Accessing the Virtual Machine to Debug

-If you need to access the instance to debug for some reason, run this builder with the `-debug` flag.
+If you need to access the virtual machine to debug for some reason, run this builder with the `-debug` flag.
 In debug mode, the Outscale builder will save the private key in the current directory and will output the DNS or IP information as well.
-You can use this information to access the instance as it is running.
+You can use this information to access the virtual machine as it is running.

 ## Build template data